Altadena, California: Eaton Fire (2025)

-On January 7, 2025, the Eaton Fire started in Altadena around 6:30 PM local time during a powerful Santa Ana Winds.
-It quickly spread to 14,000 acres by January 10, with 19 confirmed fatalities.
-Over 9,000 structures were damaged or destroyed, including the Andrew McNally House, Altadena Community Church, St. Mark's Episcopal Church, The Bunny Museum, Scripps Hall and much of the downtown area.
+On January 7, 2025, the Eaton Fire started in Altadena around 6:30 PM local time (PT) during powerful Santa Ana Winds.
+It quickly spread to 14000 acre by January 10, with 19 confirmed fatalities.

+Over 9,000 structures were damaged or destroyed, including the Andrew McNally House, Altadena Community Church, St. Mark's Episcopal Church, The Bunny Museum, and Scripps Hall, as well as much of the downtown area.
 The entirety of Altadena was put under an evacuation order.

-In the aftermath of the fires, many homeowners struggled with high rebuilding costs and some were forced to sell, while luxury developers and wealthy individuals scrambled to buy lots in cash at competitive prices.
-Community groups such as Altadena Not for Sale quickly formed to advocate for the under- and non-insured to protect against land speculators.
+In the aftermath of the fires, many homeowners struggled with high rebuilding costs, and some were forced to sell.
+Luxury developers and wealthy individuals scrambled to buy lots in cash at competitive prices.
+Community groups such as Altadena Not for Sale were quickly formed to advocate for the underinsured and uninsured to protect against land speculators.

+Following the January 2025 Eaton Fire in Altadena, Powerball jackpot winner Edwin Castro began purchasing several fire-damaged lots in his hometown.
+Through his company, Castro announced plans to use a portion of his winnings to construct single-family homes for local residents while preserving the community’s architectural character and preventing speculative real-estate development.
+Castro's involvement in the rebuilding process has been met with both praise and concern from residents, who cite hopes for community recovery alongside worries about affordability and land consolidation.

 Geography

 For statistical purposes, the United States Census Bureau has defined Altadena as a census-designated place (CDP).
 According to the United States Census Bureau, the CDP has a total area of 8.7 sqmi, over 99% of it land.